-- First, any board service that could take away time from your job at Winrock must be approved by your manager. - Second, the following activities must be approved by the Chief Risk and Compliance Officer: - Service on boards of any entity with which Winrock conducts business, including as a recipient or provider of funds; - Service on a governmental regulatory board or quasi-judicial or quasilegislative commission that may take actions that could affect Winrock; and - Employees running for or holding public office shall report the activity to the Compliance Officer prior to proceeding.
+First, any board service that could take away time from your job at Winrock must be approved by your manager, in writing Details of your board duties, and expected time to serve on that board should be included when requesting approval.

+- Second, the following governmental or board activities must be approved by the Chief Risk and Compliance Officer: - Service on boards of any entity with which Winrock conducts business, including as a recipient or provider of funds; - Service on a governmental regulatory board or quasi-judicial or quasi-legislative commission that may take actions that could affect Winrock; and - Employees running for or holding public office shall report the activity to the Compliance Officer prior to proceeding.